MBCT Teacher Certification Pathway

 Qualified Teacher Requirements:

-2. Attending your first qualifying retreat is encourage.
-You may complete either a one 5-7 day retreat or two 3-day retreats.*
+1. Attending your first qualifying retreat is encouraged.
+You may complete either one 5-7 day retreat or two 3-day retreats.*

 *Retreats are not included in the MBCT Certificate fee, and may incur an additional cost.